Best Free Quizlet Alternative in 2026

 - Multiple quiz modes on a free tier - not locked behind a paywall

-- Pre-made decks organized by CEFR level — so I didn't have to create 2,000 flashcards manually
+- Pre-made decks organized by CEFR level - so learners don't have to create 2,000 flashcards manually

 The FSRS algorithm in plain English